LucasPaganini/node-js-masterclass-assignments/homework-assignment-3/front-end/README.md

 # Front-End

 This is the front-end server for the Pizza-Delivery, it runs on localhost:4200 and depends on the Web API on localhost:3000.
-It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.

 ## Installing / Getting started